 We checked into our hotel, the Fairmont Hotel-Vancouver, and decided to find a place for lunch.
 Accompanying us were two of Sue's colleagues, Bonnie and Mark Haley of Bon Voyage Travel Leaders in Grand Forks, N.D.
 A few blocks from the hotel we discovered Lennox Pub and had a fine meal.
 From there we walked another few blocks to the city's renowned Gastown district, where we met up with Laurie Passard and Mike Marok from Grand Rapids, Minn.
 Laurie owns and operates the Travel Leaders agency up there in the northeastern part of the state, and she and Sue are close friends.

-to cover a steam grate, sounds a whistle
+The Gastown Steam Clock, built in 1977 to cover a steam grate, sounds a whistle on the hour instead of a bell. |

 From Gastown we wandered toward the harbor.
 Vancouver has the busiest seaport in Canada, with over 3,000 foreign vessels calling here annually.
-We were looking for a place to relax with a drink on the waterfront and found it in Mahony and Sons Burrard Landing
+We were looking for a place to relax with a drink on the waterfront and found it in Mahony and Sons Burrard Landing.

-Enjoying the Canadian afternoon are Mike and Laurie, the author
+Enjoying the Canadian afternoon are Mike and Laurie, the author and Sue, Bonnie and Mark. |

 The Rocky Mountaineer folks hosted a cocktail party for everyone that evening and then a dinner meeting for the travel agents, so the rest of us repaired to the hotel bar to watch the NFL season opener between the Steelers and Patriots.
 Canada has its own pro football league, the CFL, and there's a franchise in Vancouver: the British Columbia Lions, who last won the Grey Cup, symbolizing the league's championship, in 2011.
 The city also has a franchise in the National Hockey League, the Canucks, who have been in the league since 1970 but have never won the title.
 Then there are the Whitecaps, who compete in Major League Soccer.

-won a title, you have to like fans who call
+Although Vancouver's NHL team has never won a title, you have to like fans who call themselves "Canuckleheads." |

 We didn't stay up too late, because we had an early call for the next morning.
 We would be bused across town to the train station and would board the Rocky Mountaineer for our two-day train trek through the Rockies.